 Let’s say you’re in the CRM niche and you’re using content to generate traffic to your site in the hopes of converting a percentage of that traffic into customers.

 One option would be to analyze your competitor’s top pages and identify potential target keyword opportunities.
+In fact, you can easily run an Ahrefs competitor analysis and perform competitor research in just minutes.

 Here’s how to do that: